eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/registry/features/storage-backend.md

 ```
 Currently, the other valid option for the backend is **MongoDB** and **SQL**.

-If MongoDB or SQL is chosen as backend, the MongoDB connection has to be configured via mongodb.properties file for MongoDB or sql.properties file for SQL.
+If MongoDB or SQL is chosen as backend, the MongoDB connection has to be configured via [mongodb.properties file](../../mongodb.md) for MongoDB or [sql.properties file](../../sql.md)for SQL.